 Large-sized audit firms issue annual reports etc. concerning their audit quality and disclose them on their websites.
 These reports etc. describe how they are applying each of the principles of the Audit Corporate Governance Code and the action they are taking to improve audit quality.
 The reports etc. include detailed information about their organizational structure, quality controls, human resources development, global networks they belong to, and so on.
 In recent years, they devote considerable space to explanations of audit quality indicator (AQI) and effective utilization of IT.
-Some firms also report the results of action taken to address issues identified the previous year and issues to be tackled in the following year, while others disclose attendance by independent third persons at executive meetings etc. Some firms gave accounts for measures to address key audit matters (KAMs) and COVID-19 infections, according to reports on the quality of audits, etc., issued in FY2020, and gave accounts for measures for disclosure of non-financial information and responses to new Quality Control Standards in FY2021.
+Some firms also report the results of action taken to address issues identified the previous year and issues to be tackled in the following year, while others disclose attendance by independent third persons at executive meetings etc. Further, Large-sized audit firms-gave accounts for measures for disclosure of non-financial information and responses to new Quality Control Standards in FY2021, according to reports on the quality of audits, etc., issued in FY2022,.

 Mid-tier audit firms issued reports on the quality of audit, etc., mainly to explain their organizational structure and quality control, and they have posted them on their websites.
 The reports are more simplified in content than those released by large audit firms.
 They include reports omitting explanations of audit quality indexes, plans to develop human resources such as educational programs and training curriculums, and so forth, which are available in reports by large audit firms.
 Some firms released the assessment of current efforts to improve the quality of audits by constituent members, such as results of in-house questionnaires about quality control.
+Also, some firms explain measures for disclosure of non-financial information and responses to new Quality Control Standards in FY2021, according to their reports on the quality of audits, etc., issued in FY2022,.

-Six out of nine of the firms that have declared adoption of the Audit Firm Governance Code publish reports etc. concerning audit quality.
+Nine out of ten of the firms that have declared adoption of the Audit Firm Governance Code publish reports etc. concerning audit quality.
 Those that do not publish reports etc.